 The LUP policies require that land divisions minimize impacts to coastal resources and public access.
 Land divisions include subdivisions through parcel or tract map, lot line adjustments, and certificates of compliance.
 Land divisions are only permitted if they are approved in a coastal development permit.
-A land division cannot be approved unless every new lot created would contain an identified building site that could be developed consistent with all policies of the LCP.
+A land division cannot be approved unless every new lot created would contain an identified building site that could be developed consistent with all policies of the

+LCP.
 Land divisions must be designed to cluster development, to minimize landform alteration, to minimize site disturbance, and to maximize open space.
 Any land division resulting in the creation of additional lots must be conditioned upon the retirement of development credits (TDCs) at a ratio of one credit per new lot created.
-The approval of cCertificates of compliance must requires a coastal development permit to ensure that they meet all policies of the LCP.
+Certificates of compliance must meet all policies of the LCP.